CtrlK

 Trigger Term Quality

-Includes relevant keywords like 'Azure AI Foundry', 'Microsoft Agent Framework', 'Python SDK', and 'persistent agents', but misses common user variations such as 'Azure agents', 'AI agent', 'foundry agent', 'azure-ai-agent', or mentioning specific capabilities users might ask about.
+Includes relevant keywords like 'Azure AI Foundry', 'Microsoft Agent Framework', 'Python SDK', and 'persistent agents', but misses common user variations such as 'Azure agents', 'AI agent', 'foundry agent', 'azure-ai-agent', or mentioning specific capabilities like tool use, file search, or code interpreter.

 2 / 3